Gudahtt/eslint-config-fork/packages/nodejs/README.md

     prettier@^2.7.1
 ```

-The order in which you extend ESLint rules matters.
+The order in which you e tend ESLint rules matters.
 The `@metamask/*` eslint configs should be added to the `extends` array _last_,
 with `@gudahtt/eslint-config` first, and `@metamask/eslint-config-*` in any
 order thereafter.